 The 10 Best Camping Chairs

 This wiki has been updated 35 times since it was first published in March of 2015.
 If you think that camping chairs are spartan, basic items for parking your butt outdoors, think again.
 These versatile seats offer much more, including cupholders, tray tables, coolers, and sun shades.
 Some even let you recline or enjoy the campfire or sunset side-by-side with your friends and loved ones.
 Below, you'll find a variety of seating options that will last for many outings to come.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes